 Anodizing isn’t toxic as painting but it requires a lot of energy and additional equipment so painting is obviously cheaper.

 The majority of paints conduct electricity but the porous anodizing finish will decrease the conductivity of the part.
 You have to take it into account if you are using aluminum parts for electrical appliances.

 Liquid Painting, Powder Coating and Anodizing each take a great niche in aluminum part protection.
 All of them are good for corrosion resistance and painting and powder increase the aesthetic looks of the part and increase its surface finish.
 Anodizing works that way only in conjunction with the powder coating.
 Basically, with the biggest budget, you should use both anodizing and powder to get maximum protection and even some wear resistance.
 Painting is great if you really want to get original with the color or if you are just starting out and don’t have a lot of resources for the expensive equipment or if your batch is too low to invest in that.
 Just don’t forget the protective gear or you can get serious headaches or even worse conditions.
 The Same thing is about powder coating.
 You don’t want to inhale the powder.

-No matter what from visual models to final production units, at WayKen, we can offer a complete in house finishing and painting service while provide the best surface treatments solution for you.
+No matter what form of visual models to final production units, at WayKen, we can offer complete in-house finishing services while providing the best surface treatment solution for you.
 To find more industrial powder coating services for your custom prototypes, you also can easily request a quote through our website.